matthewwall/weewx-interceptor/readme.txt

 HP1000/WH2600, or the LaCrosse GW1000U.

 Warning!
 This driver is experimental.
-It is fully tested with the Acurite bridge, mostly functional with the Fine Offset HP1000 and WH2600, mostly functional with the Oregon Scientific LW stations, and mostly functional with the GW1000U.
-Feedback from anyone with the untested hardware would be greatly appreciated.
-My intent is to push these components into weewx once all of the different configurations are working properly.
+It is fully tested with the Acurite bridge, the Fine Offset HP1000 and WH2600, the Oregon Scientific LW stations, and the GW1000U.
+My intent is to push the components into weewx at some point.

+There are two modes of operation: listen and sniff.

+In listen mode, the driver runs a socket server on a dedicated thread.
+Data posted to that server are parsed then processed as sensor inputs.

+In sniff mode, the driver runs a packet sniffer on a dedicated thread.
+Data captured by sniffing are parsed then processed as sensor inputs.

 ===============================================================================